Robert Fay: Mission to America

 He was assigned German Foreign Office military attaché Franz von Papen as his handler.
 Working with Paul Daeche, Walter E. Scholz, Otto Wolpert, Max Breitung and Dr. Herbert O. Kienzle they tried to buy explosives.
 They eventually made contact with a German-American chemist who was secretly working as a double agent for the U.S. Secret Service.
 They set up a sting operation offering to provide the explosives, eventually arresting Fay, Scholz, Kienzle, and Daeche on October 24, 1915.

+In 1916, a federal court sentenced Robert Fay to 8 years in prison over the plot.
+Scholz was sentenced to four years in prison, and Daesch was sentenced to two years in prison.